Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Introduction

-The main difference between our construction and that of \cite{GaborPaper} is that when $\ell < k$, the rescaling action does not take the fibers above $V_{z_0}$ to a rescaling $V_{tz_0}$, that is, it does not preserve $\cX$ as considered in $\bC^{n+k+1}$.
-In $\cX$ the fibers have potentially different complex structures including singularities, unlike in \cite{GaborPaper} or if $\ell = k$ where all the fibers are the same.
-We allow $\ell = k$, and this would reduce all the computations and geometry to the case of \cite{GaborPaper}, as the rescaling action would be $\bC^*$-equivariant and therefore preserve $\cX$, taking fibers to rescaled fibers appropriately.
-Since the scaling action does not preserve the fiber structure, we need to construct a separate Calabi-Yau metric on each fiber that vary smoothly in the $z$-direction.
-The metrics on the fibers will vary smoothly because the computations only involve working near infinity, outside the algebraic set of singular fibers and therefore all the fibers are smooth.
+The space $\cX$ is the total space of a family that smooths out $V_0$ in that the total space is smooth and has asymptotically conical fibers degenerating to $V_0$.

-Another difference from \cite{GaborPaper} is that the limiting geometry of the fibers differs from any of the fibers in a region near infinity.
-The scaling action
+The main difficulty in our construction not present in \cite{GaborPaper} is that when not all $d_i$ are equal, the rescaling action does not take the fibers above ${z_0}$ to a rescaling ${\lambda z_0}$.
+That is, it does not preserve $\cX$ as considered in $\bC^{n+k+1}$.
+In $\cX$, the fibers have potentially different complex structures including isolated singularities.